hughes-ch/asteroids-mcu-design/README.md

  - Change asteroids to use floats so that they can travel diagonally
  - Change model of ship so that it rotates
  - Missiles must travel farther
- - One press of a button registers multiple touches
  - Score does not increase when ship collides with asteroids
  - Ship travels too fast
  - Ship travels in the wrong direction
+ - When TV first turns on, it tries to use 1080i instead of 800x600